-- Orillia.
+- Port Severn.
+Big Chute Marine Railway serves a steady stream of pleasure boats portaging the Trent-Severn Waterway.
+Designated as Lock 44, the large cradle-carriage, like a giant roller coaster, can lift a pleasure craft up to 30 m long and 7 m wide a height of 18 m over the dam.
+The locks are operated by Parks Canada with visitor centre and observation deck. - Orillia.
 Known as "Mariposa" in Stephen Leacock's 1912 fictional novel.
 Take a tour of Stephen Leacock's home at the Leacock Museum National Historic site.
-Hometown of singer Gordon Lightfoot who composed the tragic story of the sinking of the ore-carrier Edmund Fitzgerald during a gale on Lake Superior.
+Hometown of singer Gordon Lightfoot who composed the tragic story of the sinking of the ore-carrier Edmund Fitzgerald during a fierce winter storm on Lake Superior.
 Couchiching Beach Park features a town dock and sandy beaches along the shores of Lake Couchiching.
-Located next to the park is French's Hot Dog Stand, which opened in 1920 and still operates.
-It is a summer tradition for repeat visitors and park goers. - Kirkfield Lift Lock has a lift lock located at the highest elevation of the Trent waterway.
+Located next to the park is French's Hot Dog Stand, which opened in 1920 and still operates. - Kirkfield Lift Lock has a lift lock located at the highest elevation of the Trent waterway.
 The massive hydraulic lift Lock 36 is designated in the order of numbering of locks starting from Trenton on Lake Ontario.
 A self-guided tour explains the operations.
 It serves as a tourist attraction for its unusual engineering that allows boats to be lifted high into the air.
-Boaters are the only users of the Trent waterway.
+Recreational boaters are the only users of the Trent waterway.

 Balsam Lake Provincial Park.
 Kirkfield.
 Trent-Severn Waterway.
 Large sandy beach.
 Easy day trip hiking trails.
-Services: Both electrical and nonelectrical sites available.
+Services: Electric and nonelectric sites.
+Sani-dump/fill stations.
+Flush toilets/ showers.
 Park store.
 Laundromat.
-Sani-dump.
-Showers/washrooms.
 Canoe rentals.
 Boat Launch.

 Sandy Beach Resort.
 Fenelon Falls.
-Balsam Lake on Trent-Severn Waterway.
-Services: 11 fullyserviced RV sites.
+Balsam Lake on Trent-Severn Waterway. ✓ Services: 11 fully-serviced RV sites.
 Sani-dump.
 Toilets/showers.
 Boat launch.
 Sandy swimming area.